krishnabansal008/Behavioural-Interview/README.md

 * autonomy
 * exposure to other works orgnization
 * rewards and recognition (compensation , promotion)
+* regular connect

 ## How will you handle a low performer?
-(assuming a loweer peformer has been identified)
+(assuming a lower peformer has been identified already)
-* gather data points - like velcoity , quality of work including 360 feedback
+* gather data points - like velcoity, quality of work including 360 feedback
-* communicate with team member , agreed on it , put a plan for improvment (provide support training extra)
+* communicate with team member, agree on it, put a plan for improvment (provide support training extra)
+* touch upon if there are any personal reasons or external factors which may be causing the low perfromance
-* monitor them , two possible outcomes 1) let go 2) improve performance
+* monitor them, two possible outcomes 1) let go 2) improved performance

 Good to mention - swifly moving on help to make sure it doesn't imapct team morale extra